Aagashaaa/JobApp/README.md

 ## 📌 Overview

 **JobApp** is a Spring Boot-based backend application designed to manage job-related operations such as creating, updating, and retrieving job listings.
-This project demonstrates REST API development, clean architecture, and containe
+This project demonstrates REST API development, clean architecture.
-**New!Click to edit**rization using Docker.

 ---